martinloren/HScope/HS402/V3.0+Wifi/README.md

 4. Press on START

 ## Changelog for PCB V3.0
-- New option with TPS73733 to generate 3.3v reference
+- New option 3 with TPS73733 to generate 3.3v reference (lowest noise option)
 - New Wifi module added to PCB (optional)
 - Fixed PCB pads dimension for variable capacitors
 - Updated components list with pictures of the components